AnkitKr0711/Titanic_disaster/README.md

 - 👀 I’m interested in data scientist
 - 🌱 I’m currently learning data scientist
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me
+- 📫 Reach me through my mail

 <!---
 AnkitKr0711/AnkitKr0711 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.